 Many health experts have suggested creating awareness about diabetes to help reduce stigma.
 With proper education on the causes, the shame around the condition can be completely eliminated.

 Here are a few other ways to deal with diabetes stigma:

 Acknowledge and appreciate the hard work done by you to effectively manage diabetes.
 In case you know someone who is diagnosed with the condition, motivate and cheer him for his perseverance to manage the condition.

 Check on them

-This is one of the key elements to remove any kind of social stigma and ensure great mental health.
+This is one of the key elements to removing any kind of social stigma and ensuring great mental health.
 Check on them and understand the barriers faced by the individual to achieve his/her target.
 The struggle can be personal and can affect the person on a deeper level.

 Do not only focus on Numbers